infoaryan/Harry-Potter-Cloak/README.md

 1.Keep the PC stable and ensure that there in nothing initially infront of camera.</br>
 2.Run the python script given above.</br>
 3.Two windows will pop up: The first one giving the Hue, Saturation, Value of colour of sheet, the second displaying output.</br>
-4.Adjust the HSV values for the color of sheet to be in range.
+4.Adjust the HSV values for the color of sheet to be in range.</br>
 5.Enjoy the effect.